What Are The Current Green Card Photo Requirements in 2026?

 Requirement

-Neutral, mouth closed
+Neutral, with the mouth closed

 Eyes